dsyer/hello-wasm/README.md

 ```

 The type name `proto.Person` is arbitrary - you can put any value in there you like, as long as it matches in the `pack` and `unpack`.

+Unfortunately, protobuf-c doesn't have support for `Any` typed data.
+The C++ library does, however.